medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ## 3 Examples in a HospitalNotification Message
-In the <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> and <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a>, the required content of a HospitalNotification message is illustrated.
-There is a difference between the required elements and MustSupport elements, as the required element always shall be included in a message.
-MustSupport elements must be included if they are present in the sender's system and the receiver must be able to handle the information if it is included.
-Examples for HospitalNotification in XML and JSON format can be found on MedComHospitalNotificationMessage profile.
-<a href="https://medcomfhir.dk/ig/hospitalnotification/StructureDefinition-medcom-hospitalNotification-message-examples.html" target="_blank">Click here to see examples for MedCom HospitalNotificationMessage </a>

-The examples below illustrated different types of HospitalNotifications, which reflects different activity codes and statuses. <a href="https://medcomdk.github.io/dk-medcom-hospitalnotification/#14-hospitalnotification-codes" target="_blank">Click here to get an overview of the HospitalNotification types.</a> For each example the type of HospitalNotification can be seen in the associated headline.
+Examples in section [3.1](#31-stin---start-hospital-stay---admitted) to [3.6](#36-an_stin---cancellation-start-hospital-stay---admitted) illustrates different types of HospitalNotifications.
+For each example, the type of HospitalNotification can be seen in the associated headline.
 In the examples the serviceProvider and sender organisation is represented by the same Organization instance.
-Further, are the instances in the same order to create a better overview, however IT vendors cannot assume any specific order of the resources in a message.
+Further, the instances of resources are in the same order to create a better overview, however IT vendors cannot assume any specific order of the instances in a message.

+<a href="https://medcomdk.github.io/dk-medcom-hospitalnotification/#14-hospitalnotification-codes" target="_blank">Click here to get an overview of the HospitalNotification types.</a>

+On <a href="#Fig2" rel="noopener noreferrer">Figure 2</a> to <a href="#Fig7" rel="noopener noreferrer">Figure 7</a>, the required content of a HospitalNotification message is illustrated.
+There is a difference between the required elements and MustSupport elements, as the required elements always shall be included in a message.
+However, MustSupport elements must be included if they are present in the sender's system and the receiver must be able to handle the information if it is included.

+<a href="https://medcomfhir.dk/ig/hospitalnotification/StructureDefinition-medcom-hospitalNotification-message-examples.html" target="_blank">Click here to see examples in in XML and JSON for MedCom HospitalNotificationMessage </a>

+On <a href="#Fig2" rel="noopener noreferrer">Figure 2</a>, only one instance of the Provenance recource is included, since only one HospitalNotification has been sent.
+On <a href="#Fig3" rel="noopener noreferrer">Figure 3</a> to <a href="#Fig7" rel="noopener noreferrer">Figure 7</a>, two or more in instance of the Provenance recource, to reference the previously sent HospitalNotifications as well as the instance representing the current HospitalNotfication.

 ### 3.1 STIN - Start hospital stay - admitted
-The simplified example below is an example of a ‘Start hospital stay - admitted’ HospitalNotification.
+On <a href="#Fig2" rel="noopener noreferrer">Figure 2</a>, a simplified example of a ‘Start hospital stay - admitted’ HospitalNotification is presented.
 In the MessageHeader there is a request for a reportOfAdmission (extension:reportOfAdmissionFlag).
 In the Encounter instance the status is ‘in-progress’, and the Encounter is populated with a start timestamp (period.start).
-In the Provenance instance is the activity code ‘admit-inpatient’.
+In the Provenance instance the activity code is ‘admit-inpatient’.

 <figure>
 <img src="../images/HNAdmitInPat.svg" alt="Simplified example: STIN - Start hospital stay - admitted" style="width: 55%" id="Fig2">